DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 2. Implement a theme switcher using the `useContext` Hook to consume the theme context in different components.
 3. Experiment with updating the context value and observe the changes in the components.

-> 🛠️ This exercise is a re-hash of the thing we just did.
+> 🛠️ This exercise is a rehash of the thing we just did.

 ## Custom Hooks (30 mins)

-> 🛠️ If `useContext()` goes too far this definitely does - not going to review the actual content here.
+> 🛠️ If `useContext()` goes too far, this definitely does - I'm not going to review the actual content here.

 In addition to the built-in Hooks, you can create your own custom Hooks to encapsulate reusable stateful logic.
 Custom Hooks allow you to extract component logic into reusable functions.